department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.imaging-notes.md

 - status
   - radiologyReportTO.status -- always "Verified" in our mock data. not clear what else it might be.
 Might this be the signature status on the report?
   - imagingExamTO.status -- always "COMPLETE" in our mock data. not clear what else it might be
+- effectiveDateTime should be the time of the event, not the report. issued should be used, but that is an Instant datatype which I might not be able to fill.

+### TODO

+Look thru legacy code to see what is preserved.
+- does it preserver hasImages?
+- is there a link between reports and images?
+- is HDR the only source?
+Or do we also get some from CVIX?

+  look at cerner to see if they ever use Observations.